Skip to main content

 How to ease the pain caused by a dental abscess

-There are some things you can do to help with the pain until you can get dental treatment.
+There are some things you can do to help while you wait for treatment if you have pain from a dental abscess.

 Treatment for a dental abscess